A strike on radical Islamic ideology as important as a military air strike on a terror base

 What should be done to prevent such an attack?

 The means to lower at least one of these two factors is a tough responsibility for counter-terrorists, intelligence agencies, or law enforcement personnel to handle.
 Lowering one or the other is often not enough to prevent an attack.
 Confronting both the desire and the ability to conduct a 'successful' attack is the only long-term solution.
-Military airstrikes can lower the operation capability of a terrorist organisation, but the Islamic ideology behind a terrorist's desire to conduct an attack remains a problem - which is all too often ignored.
+Military airstrikes can lower the operational capability of a terrorist organisation, but the Islamic ideology behind a terrorist's desire to conduct an attack remains a problem - which is all too often ignored.

 Offensive measures, like an airstrike, can undoubtedly reduce operational capability.
 But, remember, the reduction of operational capability is only one of the factors in the equation.
 Decision-makers and CT experts must find a way to curb the religious motivation of a terrorist attack.
 CT planning must include a counter-motivation campaign, or rest assured, the ugly heads of the Islamic hydra will continue to rise up time and time again - as in the case of those training in Balakot who are increasing operational capabilities as each day passes.